<<< Prior Page

 Upper Reaches is surprisingly whimsical after the mostly grim atmosphere of the first game and feels more like a spoof than a sequel, sending players to "explore" the town that lies above the temple ruins.
 Here the quests involve mostly chores and visits, in place of Antmen and Skeletons the player fights angry housewives, rabid chickens and killer tomatoes.

-All things considered, Upper Reaches of Apshai is at best a mediocre expansion to the core game.
+All things considered, Upper Reaches of Apshai is a mediocre expansion at best.
 The inconventional quests that usually should make for a more interesting game only show too clearly the limitations of the old Dunjonquest engine (especially considering that Ultima has been released by now).
-Despite the nominal tasks, all you do is still slaying monsters and collecting treasures, killing the innkeeper's wife has as little consequence as slaying Merlis' cats and messing up his experiments.
+Despite the tasks given to you nominally, all you actually do is still slaying monsters and collecting treasures.
+Killing the innkeeper's wife has as little consequence as slaying Merlis' cats and messing up his experiments.
 Angry monks attack when going near their possessions despite the warning in the manual, but the "hero" might as well murder them all in their sleep without any noticeable repercussions.
-Eventually this begs the question as to what the point to all this might be, but yeah, it's just that the game demands a bit of actual role-playing on the player's part to make up for the program's limitations.
+This begs the question as to what the point to all this might be, but it's just that the game demands a bit of actual role-playing on the player's part to make up for the program's limitations.

 Version differences are exactly the same as before.
-No surprise, as the expansion requires the original program disk and only contains replacement data files for the dunjons.
+This is not surprising, as the expansion requires the original program disk and only contains replacement data files for the dunjons.
 Only the version for Atari computers can now truly shine by displaying an unique tileset for each level.

 The second and final expansion to Temple of Apshai leads even further away from the eponymous temple, to ancient Egypt.
 Curse of Ra still takes the series back where it belongs, into dark ruins and crypts.
 Those come in form of all the stereotypical Egyptian settings: pyramids, the Sphynx and finally the Temple of Ra.